 Wandsworth Food Banks are changing to a home delivery only service.

 Wandsworth Domestic Violence One Stop Shop is closed until further notice, however you can contact a support worker on 020 7801 1777 Monday to Friday 9am to 5pm.

-Wandsworth's parks are still open, but play spaces have been closed.
+Wandsworth's parks are open, as are play spaces.
 Please ensure you keep to social distancing when out and about.

 Waste and recycling collection is still continuing wherever possible, and bulky waste and garden waste collections have restarted.
 Smugglers Way has reopened.
 Please see their website for more information on when you can visit.

 The health visiting and school nursing teams have changed their service to accommodate social distancing.
 Most appointments will take place over the phone or video calls, but some will still be face to face.